Zaharid/validobj/doc/source/inout.rst

 Other "scalar" types, such as datetimes processed from YAML should work fine.
 However these have no tests and no effort is made to avoid corner cases for more general inputs.
+Users can add :ref:`customizations <custom>` for these as appropriate for their application.

 Supported output
 ----------------

-The above is concerted into a wider set of Python objects with additional restrictions on the type, supported by the typing module.
+The input is coerced into a wider set of Python objects, as specified by the target specification.

 Simple verbatim input
 ^^^^^^^^^^^^^^^^^^^^^